Ohio lawmakers interrupt break to settle energy bill's fate - WHIZ News

 The Democratic lawmakers, who introduced a bill to repeal the energy law days after the federal investigation was revealed, say their Republican colleagues are working to thwart their efforts to bring the proposed legislation to the floor for a vote Tuesday by requiring the signatures needed by members to be provided in person and not electronically.

-In the Senate, GOP Sens.
-Sean O’Brien and Stephanie Kunze introduced in late July a bill to repeal and replace the energy law, which will have its first hearing Tuesday.
+In the Senate, Sen. Sean O’Brien, a Democrat, and Republican Sen. Stephanie Kunze introduced in late July a bill to repeal and replace the energy law, which will have its first hearing Tuesday.

 Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been updated to correct the party affiliation of Sen. Sean O’Brien.
-He is a Democrat, not a Republican.